 Permission is the result of evaluating consent to determine if, at that moment, you may use personal information for the intended purpose.
-For example, you purchased a widget from acme.com and authorized them to contact you about this product.
+For example, let’s say you purchased a widget from acme.com and authorized them to contact you about this product.
 Two different groups now want to contact you.
 Marketing has a new product offering they want to promote, but your consent only covers your previous purchase.
 So, in this case, marketing does not have permission to contact you.
-Customer Support has a service bulletin for your product.
+Meanwhile, customer support has a service bulletin for your product.
 Because a clause in purchase agreement granted consent, customer support has permission to use your personal information to contact you.

-Rights entitle digital citizens or “contacts” to specific actions with their data back by force of law.
-For example: the right to access, view, add incomplete or modify incorrect data, or request removal of their data.
-Let’s dive a little deeper with rights using a specific example: The Right to Be Forgotten
+Rights entitle digital citizens (or “contacts”) to specific actions with their data backed by force of law.
+For example, consumers have the right to access, view, or modify their data, or request removal of their data altogether.
+Let’s dive a little deeper with rights using a specific example: The Right to Be Forgotten (RTBF).

-In simple terms, RTBF requires companies to completely erase a users’ data from all systems upon request from the user or legal authority.
+RTBF inquiries require companies to completely erase a users’ data from all systems upon request from the user or legal authority.
 Deleting contact information may seem straightforward if user data enters the system through one entry point and is stored in one central database.
 But if the data exists across multiple systems, it gets complicated quickly.

-For example, if social media data is stored on a marketing platform and copied into a sales platform and duplicated into backups on a separate server, that’s already three different copies of the same information that requires removal.
-Once the data is replicated or protected via backup systems, tracking down every copy could prove time-consuming and inefficient if not properly planned.
+For example, social media data might be stored on a marketing platform and copied into a sales platform, then duplicated into backups on a separate server.
+That’s already three different copies of the same information – all of which must be removed.
+Tracking down every copy in cases like this could prove time-consuming and inefficient if not properly planned.

-Additionally, if access permissions enable anyone within an organization to download user data into spreadsheets, that creates a severe breach of the RTBF unless you can delete every local file.
+Additionally, if access permissions enable anyone in your organization to download user data into local files, that can create a severe breach of the RTBF.
 Of course, a developer can’t keep track of locally stored data, which is part of why admin permissions controlling data access are so critical.
 Developers must limit data access permissions and retain robust documentation regarding storage practices and policies to comply with RTBF requests.

-For auditing purposes, both internal and external, the developer is never allowed to modify the activity history for any reason.
+For auditing purposes, developers are never allowed to modify the activity history in 4Comply for any reason.
 It is a permanent, immutable record of a user’s data flowing into your company’s applications and processes, and is used to calculate permissions after applying applicable laws and policies.

 The activity history also includes details on any rights requests, their frequency, and information changes.

-Managing these three critical areas of privacy compliance may seem daunting, if not an impossible task if you’re building something from scratch.
+Managing these three critical areas of privacy compliance may seem daunting, especially if you’re trying to build a solution from scratch.
+Fortunately, you don’t have to.
 4Comply is an API service that allows developers to add privacy compliance capabilities to any application or process quickly.